 University of San Diego Health System San Diego, CA

 Ms. Birnbaum provides system-wide leadership and strategic direction for all activities related to HIM and revenue integrity for the UC San Diego Healthcare system which provides outstanding care and breakthroughs in medical research as one of “America’s Best Hospitals”.
-She was the Senior Vice President of HIM and Consulting for Peak Health Solutions, specializing in providing remote coding, auditing, clinical documentation improvement, ICD-10 transition and HIM resource planning services and consultation nationwide.
+She was the Senior Vice President of HIM and Consulting for Peak Health Solutions from 2011 - 2015, specializing in providing remote coding, auditing, clinical documentation improvement, ICD-10 transition and HIM resource planning services and consultation nationwide.
 She was previously the Director of Health Information, CDI and Chief Privacy Officer for Rady Children's Hospital in San Diego, Director of Quality Resource Management at Scripps Health.
 Cassi was a Director of the AHIMA Board from 2009 – 2012 and chaired the Governance Committee and the Advocacy and Alliance Task Group.
 She is the Past President for California Health Information Association from 2006 -2008, and received its prestigious Distinguished Member Award in 2009.
 She was appointed as a 2015 San Diego Connect Board Member for HIE (formerly the San Diego Beacon Community designated by the ONC in 2010).
 Ms. Birnbaum was appointed in January of 2015 to the State of California’s Policy Steering Committee for the California Office of Health Integrity, comprised of a diverse and distinguished stakeholder group.
 She was the Co-Chair of the CCHIT Privacy and Compliance Workgroup, California Healthcare Association (CHA)'s Health Care Informatics and Information Technology Group, and CalPSAB's Privacy Committee.